top of page

 2. TIHKAL: The Continuation (Alexander & Ann Shulgin)

-TIHKAL (Tryptamines I Have Known and Loved) picks up where PIHKAL leaves off, this time focusing on the tryptamine family—compounds closely related to psilocybin and DMT.
+TIHKAL (Tryptamines I Have Known and Loved) picks up where PIHKAL leaves off.
+This time, it focuses on the tryptamine family—compounds closely related to psilocybin and DMT.
 Again, the book blends autobiography with detailed chemical synthesis notes.

-Why read it: Together, PIHKAL and TIHKAL form a kind of “New Testament” of psychedelic chemistry, offering both technical recipes and philosophical reflections on the role of altered states in society.
+Why read it: Together, PIHKAL and TIHKAL form a kind of “New Testament” of psychedelic chemistry.
+They offer both technical recipes and philosophical reflections on the role of altered states in society.

 3. DMT: The Spirit Molecule (Rick Strassman)